-Chet Helck, CEO of Raymond James’ (RJF) Global Private Client Group and a company board member, said Thursday that he will retire next month.
+Chet Helck, CEO of Raymond James’ Global Private Client Group and a company board member, said on Jan.
+9 that he will retire in February.
 He has been with the firm for 25 years and will stay on as a special advisor through year-end as needed.

 Raymond James has seen several key leaders retire in recent years.

 Dick Averitt, formerly CEO of the independent advisor channel, retired from that role in 2012.
-He remained chairman of this unit through the end of 2013.
+He remained chairman of that unit through the end of 2013.

 Former CEO Tom James passed the baton to Reilly in May 2010, one year after Reilly began acting as president and CEO-designate.